3113v3n/Pyth0n-P3nt3st-Scripts/README.md

 # Pyth0n-P3nt3st-Scripts

-Python scripts to aid in pentest automation
+Python scripts to aid in pentest automation.
+- Start by installing all the dependencies in the requirements.txt

 | Domain                       | Script Target                      |
 | ---------------------------- | ---------------------------------- |